GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ## Licenses

-Gluu Gateway is a container distribution composed of software written by Gluu and incorporated from other projects.
+Gluu Gateway leverages software written by Gluu and incorporated from other projects.
 The license for each software component is listed below.

 | Component | License |
 |-----------|---------|